 The Treatment Specialist Treatment Network

-The goal of The Treatment Specialist is to provide a highly individualized service to match you with the best treatment options for your unique condition, needs and situation.
+The goal of The Treatment Specialist is to provide a highly individualized service to match you with the best drug rehab options for your unique condition, needs and situation.
 When you call, our team will provide a free confidential assessment to review the drug and alcohol use history, medical conditions, psych-social, and psychiatric conditions.
-The team will offer support and guidance to you or your loved one and find you the best possible treatment options based on your assessment.
+The team will offer support and guidance to you or your loved one and find you the best possible opiate rehab options based on your assessment.
 Call and ask for The Treatment Specialist at 866-644-7911